Hispanic Society of America: Unionization and strike

 In May 2021, workers at the museum filed their intent to unionize with the National Labor Relations Board, joined local 2110 (the Technical, Office, and Professional Union) of the United Automobile Workers, and began contract negotiations with the museum.
 In February 2023, the staff sent an open letter containing a list of complaints to the museum's board of trustees.
 On March 27 the workers authorized a strike in response to the museum's planned reopening.
 The current contract removed coverage for health insurance premiums and deductibles.
 The union stated that proposed salary increases would not offset the costs of the loss of benefits and that the administration had left the museum short-staffed and the collection in jeopardy due to a lack of safeguards.
 The union asked for minimum salaries for union positions on par with other museums in the city, guaranteed future wage increases, a retroactive wage increase, and restoration of health care coverage.
 On May 19, the workers ended the strike after ratifying a contract with the museum.
 The two-and-a-half-year contract entailed raised salaries, a 403(b) plan, and preserved fully-paid health benefits.
 It also established severance pay, and professional development funds.

+Buildings

+The Hispanic Society occupies three buildings surrounding a multi-tiered plaza, which is accessed from Broadway.